mynameajeff/toyeso/README.md

         will not have begun scanning for syntax.
 This also means no code will be recognised here.

-    - After the END statement, (same thing as START but three) you may comment once again, because the interpreter will have terminated and is therefore not scanning for syntax anymore.
+    - After the END statement you may comment once again, because the interpreter will have terminated and is therefore not scanning for syntax anymore.

     - In the event you want to comment within the codespace(start-end) you could use the special character "~", either on it's own line, or at the end of another.

+    - The Imemory is a constant store of integers or floats. the values are input into it by the CONST keyword(which is explained below), and they can be accessed with either OUT, AOUT(ints, or floats with nothing beyond the decimal) or they can be used to create variables via DECL.

     - Type is implemented with variables(not in the Imem) what is currently implemented: string, bool, int, float,